PanDAWMS/panda-docs/docs/source/client/panda-client.rst

 will install extra packages in addition to panda-client.

-If you want to install panda-client to non-standard location, get the tarball from https://github.com/PanDAWMS/panda-client/releases
+If you want to install panda-client to a non-standard location, get the tarball from https://github.com/PanDAWMS/panda-client/releases

 .. prompt:: bash